The Alley Light

 Why The Alley Light?

 In every respect — food, drinks, and experience — The Alley Light is a sensation.
-In 2015, the James Beard Foundation named it one of 25 semifinalists for best restaurant in the country.
-And, it has received praise from the award-winning critics of The Washington Post and The Washingtonian, as well as one of the leading culinary educators of our time.
-While some of that came during the tenure of James Beard semifinalist chef Jose de Brito, in the kitchen now is his protege, Robin McDaniel, who had already run the kitchen at last two nights a week, even before de Brito left in May 2016 for The Inn at Little Washington.
-Behind the bar, meanwhile, is devoted mixologist Micah LeMon, whose ever-changing cocktail menu combines carefully chosen liquors with his own tinctures, infusions, tonics, and more.
-And, helping with the wine is Will Richey, not only one of the most knowledgeable oenophiles in town but also a top restaurateur, with The Whiskey Jar, Revolutionary Soup, The Pie Chest, and The Bebedero.
+In 2015, it made history by becoming the only Charlottesville restaurant ever to be named a James Beard Foundation semifinalist for best restaurant in the country.
+The Washington Post, The Washingtonian, and one of the leading culinary educators of our time have also heaped praise.
+While some of that came during the tenure of Jose de Brito, the restaurant has barely missed a beat under current chef and co-owner Robin McDaniel.
+Behind the bar, meanwhile, is author and mixologist Micah LeMon, whose ever-changing cocktail menu combines carefully chosen liquors with his own tinctures, infusions, tonics, and more.

 The Alley Light is not just excellent.
 It is one-of-a-kind.
 Before it opened in February 2014, it was hard to realize how much Charlottesville could benefit from this grown-up lounge with serious food, perched in an intimate second-story space off the downtown mall.
 Now, it’s hard to think of Charlottesville without it.